 Common Morning Hydration Mistakes to Avoid

-Starting the day strong means avoiding habits that can sabotage your morning hydration efforts and negatively affect your health.
+Starting the day strong means avoiding habits that can sabotage morning hydration efforts and negatively affect health.
 A common error is mistakenly believing that all liquids support fluid balance equally.
 Avoiding these mistakes is crucial for anyone focusing on weight loss or seeking stable energy levels.

 How Electrolytes Enhance Hydration (Without the Jargon)